UCDvision/PatchSearch/README.md

 4. Activate the environment with `conda activate patch_search`

 Note that we use a custom version of [pytorch-grad-cam](https://github.com/UCDvision/pytorch-grad-cam) since the original does not return the model output which is required by our code.
+You can install it with `pip install git+https://github.com/UCDvision/pytorch-grad-cam`

 ## Data